“Worry does not empty tomorrow of its sorrow, it empties today of its strength.”

 They have their hands full with thinking about what other people think of them.
 And with thinking about what is closest to their hearts like their children, pets, a partner or the job or school.

 So don’t get lost in worries about what people may think or say if you do something.
-Don’t let such thoughts hold you back in life.
+Don’t let such thoughts hold you back or down in life.

 6. Work out.